hexbatch/apple-core/v1/docs/layers/d-organization-layers/agreements.md

 Agreements and consensus

+This is a way for people or scripts to agree on something

     Set up something that only written to if all users in a group write the same value... possible to do only in layer?
         - but this can be done via a set, and have selected people write to the set, and then do an agg function to count their token, and then match the value, if value matches then write to an attribute on a token whose permissions is not allowing the users submitting values to write directly